M-Mohamed-Mydeen-Shahabudeen/M-Mohamed-Mydeen-Shahabudeen/README.md

 <p align= "justify">
 <b>Passionate B.Tech Computer Science and Business Systems student with a strong foundation in C and Python.
 Excited about technology-oriented fields such as data analysis, artificial intelligence, and machine learning and Web development.
-Eager to contribute and learn in dynamic tech environments. <span style="color:"red;">TechEnthusiast AI ML DataAnalysis</span>
+Eager to contribute and learn in dynamic tech environments. <span style="colour:"red";>TechEnthusiast AI ML DataAnalysis</span>

 Francis Xavier engineering College,  Expected graduation year 2027</b>